areenjaradat/reading-notes/design-css.md

 font-family: Arial;
 color: yellow;}

+Using External CSS

+<link> external-css.html HTML
+The <link> element can be used in an HTML document to tell the browser where to find the CSS file used to style the page.

+Using Internal CSS

+## \<style\>
+You can also include CSS rules within an HTML page by placing them inside a <style> element, which usually sits inside the
+<head> element of the page.
+The <style> element should use the type attribute to indicate that the styles are specified in
+CSS.
+The value should be text/ css.
+/*
 | Selector | Meaning |  |
 | ---  | --- | ----------- |
 | Universal Selector | Applies to all elements in the